aspis-finance/API_Trading_Client/README.md

 ### Aspis trading client setup

 First, go to the aspis_onboarding folder, open readme and follow the instructions.
-After the onboarding is completed,
+After the onboarding is completed and your vault address is generated, you can proceed to the trading client setup.

 ### Basic Trading Algo for Aspis